databricks/terraform-provider-databricks/docs/guides/unity-catalog.md

 The first step is to create the required AWS objects:
 - An S3 bucket, which is the default storage location for managed tables in Unity Catalog.
 Please use a dedicated bucket for each metastore.
 - An IAM policy that provides Unity Catalog permissions to access and manage data in the bucket
-- An IAM role that will be assumed by Unity Catalog
+- An IAM role that is associated with the IAM policy and will be assumed by Unity Catalog

 ```hcl
 resource "aws_s3_bucket" "metastore" {